Abobotulinumtoxina (By injection)

 Warnings While Using This Medicine

 - This medicine may make your muscles weak and cause vision problems.
-Do not drive or do anything else that could be dangerous if you feel weak or are not able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine